idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Criminal history records typically pertain to events where the offender has been arraigned in court, and sentenced to a correctional facility.
 These records are based upon reports of serious misdemeanor and felony arrests reported to the BCI from several Idaho criminal justice agencies.

-If an arrest was made, but never charged or arraigned in court, then the arrest record may be found at the local sheriff’s office but not within the state criminal history.
+If an arrest was made, but never charged or arraigned in court, then the Twin Falls county arrest record may be found at the local sheriff’s office but not within the state criminal history.
 Likewise, records of arrests occurring in an incorporated city in Twin Falls are generated and maintained by the city police department.

 People seeking to obtain copies of the personal identity summary can query the BCI via email, by phone at (208) 884-7134, or in person at: